 Day 2 Cycle to Modica

-Begin with an easy morning of cycling through a patchwork landscape of crops and fruit groves before the last few km’s of your ride gradually ascends to the neatly stacked streets of Modica.
+Begin cycling through a rolling patchwork landscape of crops and fruit groves before the last few km’s of your ride ascends to the neatly stacked streets of Modica.
 Peppered with hidden architectural gems, explore Modica Alta on foot and discover the imposing 17th century Duomo di San Giorgio.
 In the evening choose from one of the many family trattorias and sample delicious Sicilian pistachio pesto dishes.

 Cycle: 50 or 60 km

 An easy downhill heads out of Modica, but before leaving don’t forget to take some of the local chocolate with you (inspired by an ancient Aztec recipe, using rough cacao paste).
 Cycling through the Iblei Canyon arrive at the Scicli, perfect timing for coffee and gelato.
 Rolling onto the coast finish with a dip in the sea at the town of Pozzallo and dine on the catch of day.

 Cycle: 34 or 48km

 A day of coastal riding will take you through the wetlands of Patano Longarini and Patano Cuba, rich in migratory birdlife.
 Continue east to Sicily’s most southerly point, Isola delle Correnti where the Ionian and Mediterranean Seas meet.
 Finish the day at the ancient fishing village of Marzamemi, with its charming picture postcard piazza.
 This evening, you stay in an agriturismo just outside of the village and is perfect afternoon of relaxtion by the pool.